Shelby CSX

-The Shelby CSX (Carroll Shelby eXperimental) was a limited-production high performance automobile based on the turbocharged intercooled Dodge Shadow and Plymouth Sundance.
+The Shelby CSX (Carroll Shelby eXperimental) is a limited-production high performance automobile based on the turbocharged intercooled Dodge Shadow and Plymouth Sundance.
 These cars were offered by Shelby Automobiles Inc. from 1987 through 1989.

-The CSX serial number was established by AC Cars, in Surry, England.
+The CSX serial number was established by AC Cars, in Surrey, England.
 The purpose of that serial number was to identify which chassis were to be exported to Shelby in the U.S. CSX stood for "Carroll Shelby Export".